maxxiimo/the-front-end-manifesto/information-architecting.md

 ### Content

 A word on content.
-I have all of my content for the most part, but regarding the actual content for your project, if you have it great!
+If you have it great!
 If not, this article gives a nice overview of how content blocks can be used in situations where content is not known, perhaps a client has not yet delivered it:

 - [Content, First?][Content First]

 #### Lorem Ipsum

 I for one don't mind using Lorem Ipsum as content placeholders.
-Here is a roundup of Rails Gems for it:
+Here are some Rails Gems for creating it:

 [The Ruby Toolbox][Toolbox 1]